Skip to main content

 • Remapping requires unmap_account followed by a new map_account.

 • Shielded pool operations (shield, unshield, private_transfer) can be submitted as Ethereum transactions via the ShieldedPoolPrecompile at address 0x0000…0801.
-EVM wallets (MetaMask, Rabby) can call the precompile directly without any Substrate tooling.
-Alternatively, a Secp256k1 keypair can still sign a Substrate extrinsic using wallets that support EVM accounts at the Substrate layer (SubWallet, Talisman); in that case the AccountId32 is the H160-derived one (H160 ++ [0x00; 12]), so the shielded balance belongs to the same identity as the EVM account.
+EVM wallets (MetaMask, Trust Wallet) can call the precompile directly without any Substrate tooling.
+Alternatively, a Secp256k1 keypair can sign a Substrate extrinsic directly — the runtime accepts and verifies it via OrbinumSignature::Ecdsa and derives the sender AccountId32 as H160 ++ [0x00; 12], so the shielded balance belongs to the same identity as the EVM account.
 See ShieldedPool precompile for selector details.